garvsl/etchsketch/README.md

 ## Introduction

-The EtchSketch, which is named after one of my childhood favorite drawing games.
-This game is on a github hosted website and on it you can easily switch between colors, grid sizes, and other features, which allow you to create and draw beautiful art.
+The EtchSketch, which is named after one of my childhood favorite games, is an amazing drawing gaming.
+It is on a github hosted website and on it you can easily switch between colors, grid sizes, and other features, which allow you to create and draw beautiful art.

 ## My troubles